sterlingdeng/job_runner/docs/design.md

 1. Request is received via GRPC server
 2. authID is parsed from the Subject attribute in x509 cert.
-3. Check if the jobID exists -> exit with NotFound if not found
+3. Check if the jobID exists -> exit and returns grpc error code NotFound if jobID is not found
 4. Run os.Process.Kill() to kill the process
+5. Return exit code and message after process is killed.
+An error otherwise.

 #### Cgroup teardown